Having an online store on both Squarespace and Etsy increases the chances of online shoppers finding your products.

 - Add product titles and descriptions

 Product categories lightly factor into your site’s SEO, but the text on your site—like your product titles and descriptions—is much more important.
 The main purpose of product categories in Squarespace is to organize the products in your store for easy browsing after visitors arrive, so it’s best to keep them spare and focused.
 To learn more about how categories work in Squarespace, visit Organizing products.

 One factor to consider when you have two separate online stores is inventory management.
 It’s not possible to sync your inventories across both stores.
 Instead:

 - When a products sells on your Squarespace site - Edit the listing on your Etsy shop to update the quantity, or remove the listing if it's no longer available.
 To learn more, visit Etsy's help guide.

-- When a product sells on Etsy - Manually adjust your Squarespace stock levels from the Inventory panel.
+- When a product sells on Etsy - Manually adjust your Squarespace stock levels from the Products panel.

 You may also want to: